 - Sidewalks & Trail Improvements: Subject to obtaining all necessary off-site easements and applicable County approvals, the Applicant will provide the following: - i.
 A five (5) foot wide sidewalk extension along Linton Hall Road from the existing entrance to GPIN 7495-98-0459 connecting to the intersection of Sudley Manor Drive, as identified on the MZP, with first final site/subdivision plan (or shown on a separate public improvements plan filed concurrently with the first site/subdivision plan) for the Property. - ii.
-The existing Shared Use Trail (Pedestrian/Bike Trail) along Sudley Manor Drive and Linton Hall Road adjacent to GPIN 7495-88-1285 will be improved to current width and street setback (buffer) requirements provided that the necessary right-of-way is available for dedication from the owner, Victory Lakes Community Association. - Onsite Bicycle Parking.
-The Applicant will provide two (2) bike parking facilities onsite in the locations shown on the MZP, or other locations as approved at time of final site/subdivision plan review.
+The existing Shared Use Trail (Pedestrian/Bike Trail) along Sudley Manor Drive and Linton Hall Road adjacent to GPIN 7495-88-1285 will be improved to current width and street setback (buffer) requirements provided that the necessary right-of-way is available for dedication from the owner, Victory Lakes Community Association. - Available Onsite Parking: Based on current County parking requirements for single-family detached and townhouse style residential units, the development proposal meets and exceeds the required standards.
+In total, 280 spaces are required, while 418 spaces are being provided.
+This does not include additional on-street parking spaces. - For 64 single-family detached homes, 128 parking spaces are required; 128 spaces are provided through driveway spaces, which does not include additional garage parking spaces. - For 63 townhouses, 152 parking spaces are required; 290 spaces are provided through driveway and garage spaces, as well as additional surface parking spaces. - Onsite Bicycle Parking: The Applicant will provide two (2) bike parking facilities onsite in the locations shown on the MZP, or other locations as approved at time of final site/subdivision plan review.
 The bike parking will conform to the Association of Pedestrian and Bicycle Professional (APBP) standards on the final approved site/subdivision plan.